-- All suspect/confirmed TB cases were isolated until deemed non-infectious - All suspect/confirmed TB cases received antibiotic treatment through Directly Observed Therapy (DOT) - Contact tracing was conducted on all confirmed cases - Incentives and enablers were used to help ensure compliancy of treatment to completion - Ongoing internal review of the tuberculosis program and implementation of changes to ensure effective program management - Distribution of screening and educational tools to facilities and providers in the community - Provided tuberculosis in-services to at-risk facilities in Davis County - Partnered with Midtown Community Health Center Davis to provide LTBI clients with a medical exam prior to start of treatment
+- All suspect/confirmed TB cases were isolated until deemed non-infectious - All suspect/confirmed TB cases received antibiotic treatment through Directly Observed Therapy (DOT) - Contact tracing was conducted on all confirmed cases - Incentives and enablers were used to help ensure compliancy of treatment to completion - Ongoing internal review of the tuberculosis program and implementation of changes to ensure effective program management - Distribution of screening and educational tools to facilities and providers in the community - Ongoing partnered with Midtown Community Health Center Davis to provide LTBI clients with a medical exam prior to start of treatment - Conducted worksite contact investigation for an active TB case, who resides in Salt Lake County, but works in Davis County facility.
+23 Davis County residents were evaluated and three were determined to have latent tuberculosis infection (LTBI).
+All three individuals were foreign-born, therefore, a worksite transmission could not be determined.

-- Ongoing efforts to assist the medical community in detecting and reporting active tuberculosis cases - Enhance contact tracing methods to help identify at-risk individuals with latent tuberculosis infection - Enhance partnership with local correctional facilities, medical clinics, and job corp centers to improve reporting and follow-up procedures for active tuberculosis cases
+- Ongoing efforts to assist the medical community in detecting and reporting active tuberculosis cases - Enhance contact tracing methods to help identify at-risk individuals with latent tuberculosis infection - Enhance partnership with local correctional facilities, medical clinics, and job corp centers to improve reporting and follow-up procedures for active tuberculosis cases - Enhanced partnership with Midtown Community Health Center Davis